Flashdance (musical): Other regions

 The German language premiere took place in Kriens, Switzerland in November 2013 followed by production in Chemnitz, Germany and Amstetten, Lower Austria in 2014.
 The musical has since been performed in multiple regional German language productions.
 It was translated into German by Anja Hauptmann.
+A German language version of the show produced by company ShowSlot GmbH, directed by Christoph Drewitz and choreographed by Kerstin Reid has been touring Germany, Austria and Switzerland since 2021.
+The show is expected to continue touring into 2024.

+A Danish production opened in 2019, running at the Copenhagen Opera House and Musikhuset Aarhus.

 A Czech production at the Brno City Theatre ran for four years in repertoire, with a translation by Jiří Josek.

-Broadway Production
+Broadway production

 There had been discussion of a Broadway production.
 In December 2011, reports emerged stating a re-working of the London production would premiere on Broadway in "fall 2012".
 However, as of March 2012, the official website was showing a single page with a reworked logo and the tag line "Coming to a city near you" and a confirmed engagement for the tour to visit Pittsburgh's Heinz Hall (the city where the production is set) from January 1 to 6, 2013.
 It was later announced that after the tour, Flashdance would transfer to Broadway in August 2013.
 However, the producers announced in April 2013 that the August opening of Flashdance on Broadway would be postponed.
 The producers said that the postponement was due to a lack of theatres in the fall and too many subplots.

-Cast & Band
+Cast and band

 Critical reception

 Flashdance has been very well received by the press internationally and also during its US tour.
 It was generally praised for the performance of its ensemble and its choreography, as well as its updated story.
 A review by Vancouver Sun noted that while it was still "anchored in '80s music and style," the story had "been retouched to remove a couple of the creepier elements of the original."

 The West End production was praised by London Theatre as "a slick and brilliantly-crafted production that's hard to fault."

 Theatreview said in their review of the Auckland production that the play "provides much to enjoy, even if you weren't already aware of the iconic Flashdance film."

 Most criticism was in regards to the play's attempt to add depth to the simplistic plot of the original 1983 film.
 Variety commented that the play "unwisely pads" the original film's screenplay.